spdk/spdk/scripts/perf/nvmf/README.md

   creating transport layer.
 Default: false.
 - null_block_dif_type - int, 0-3.
 Level of DIF type to use when creating
   null block bdev.
 Default: 0.
-- enable_dpdk_memory - [bool, int].
-Wait for a given number of seconds and call env_dpdk_get_mem_stats RPC call to dump DPDK memory stats.
-Typically wait time should be at least ramp_time of fio described in another section.
+- enable_dpdk_memory - bool.
+Wait for a fio ramp_time to finish and
+  call env_dpdk_get_mem_stats RPC call to dump DPDK memory stats.
+  Default: enabled.
 - adq_enable - bool; only for TCP transport.
   Configure system modules, NIC settings and create priority traffic classes for ADQ testing.
 You need and ADQ-capable NIC like the Intel E810.